 Copyblogger has several suggestions on ways to get your customers to like you and look what’s at the top of that list:

-Being real and authentic is crucial to finding your voice as a blogger and content marketer, as well.
+Being real and authentic is crucial to finding your voice as a blogger and content marketer, as well as improving customer engagement.